 We primarily rely on third-party vendors for the manufacture of the specialized components used in our products.
 Although we do not have any sole source suppliers of materials, the highly specialized nature of our supply requirements poses risks that we may not be able to locate additional sources of the specialized components required in our business.
-For example, we are aware of only two manufacturers that produce the special lasers used in our optical test equipment.
+For example, there are few manufacturers who produce the special lasers used in our optical test equipment.
 Moreover, none of these third-party vendors is obligated to continue to supply us with components.
 Our reliance on these vendors subjects us to a number of risks that could impact our ability to manufacture our products and harm our business, including interruption of supply.
+Although we are now manufacturing tunable lasers in low rate initial production, we expect our overall reliance on third-party vendors to continue.